 There are six pieces in the VW fuel line, as follows -

 - A short section of rubber/braided line under the fuel tank.
-(In the Super Beetle, this short rubber section of fuel line has a filter in it.)
+(In the Super Beetle, this short rubber section of fuel line may have a filter in it.)

-- Metal line that attaches this short section of rubber line under the fuel tank to the forward end of the transmission.
+- Metal line that attaches this short section of rubber line under the fuel tank and runs rearwards through the tunnel to the forward end of the transmission.

-- A short rubber/braided section connecting the metal line running rearward from the fuel tank to the next section of metal line.
+- A short rubber/braided section connecting the metal line running appearing near the nose of the transmission, to the next section of metal line.
 This short rubber section allows the engine to rock on it's mounts without tugging on the line (you can't use a solid line from body to engine).

 - Final section of metal line near the gearbox and through the firewall, then snakes around the #3 and #4 cylinders (by the spark plugs) on the left side of the engine.

-- A short rubber/braided section running from the fuel pump to the carburetor (may or may not have a filter in it -- mixed opinions here.
+- A short rubber/braided section running from the fuel pump to the carburetor.
+Many folks place a filter in this location, but it is NOT a good idea as the extra weight of the filter jiggling on the carburettor inlet spigot can dislodge it - if that happens you'll get fuel sprayed all over a hot engine.
 See our article on the Fuel Filter for further discussion).

 So - here's what we did during our longblock buildup -

 - Trim the existing rubber fuel line a few inches beyond the forward end of the transmission (it is this section of fuel line that allows the engine to rock on its mounts).